Mr0grog/editorconfig-textmate/README.md

 https://github.com/Mr0grog/editorconfig-textmate/releases/latest

-Un-tar it and double-click the `editorconfig-textmate.tmplugin` file to install.
-You can also manually drag the `.tmplugin` package into `~/Library/Application Support/TextMate/PlugIns/` in Finder.
+Unzip it and double-click the `editorconfig-textmate.tmplugin` file to install.
+You can also manually drag the `.tmplugin` bundle into `~/Library/Application Support/TextMate/PlugIns/` in Finder.

 **Note:** the plug-in will be loaded automatically after restarting TextMate.
 It will not be listed in the bundles list, since bundles and plug-ins are different things in TextMate.